Taylor Townsend: 2025: Doubles No. 1, Australian Open doubles title

 Partnering Siniaková, Townsend claimed her second major doubles title by winning the Australian Open, defeating Hsieh Su-wei and Jeļena Ostapenko in the final.

 At the Dubai Championships, partnering Siniaková, who was the defending champion, the pair defeated again Ostapenko and Hsieh to win their third title as a team and first at a WTA 1000.
 As a result, Townsend reached a new career-high ranking of world No. 2 on 24 February 2025.

-At the 2025 French Open, Townsend and Evan King reached the mixed doubles finals, losing to Sara Errani and Andrea Vavassori in straight sets.
+At the French Open, Townsend and Evan King reached the mixed doubles finals, losing to Sara Errani and Andrea Vavassori in straight sets.

-Following reaching the final at the 2025 Washington DC Open with Zhang Shuai, Taylor Townsend became the 50th world No. 1 in doubles on 28 July 2025.
+Following reaching the final at the Washington Open with Zhang Shuai, Taylor Townsend became the 50th world No. 1 in doubles on 28 July 2025.
 By achieving this milestone, she made history by becoming the first mother on tour to reach the world No. 1 ranking in any discipline.
 At the same tournament in singles, she reached the quarterfinals where she lost to eventual champion Leylah Fernandez.

-At the 2025 US Open, after winning a second-round match against Jeļena Ostapenko, Townsend and Ostapenko got into a heated argument.
+At the US Open, after winning a second-round match against Jeļena Ostapenko, Townsend and Ostapenko got into a heated argument.
 Townsend had not apologized for a net cord during play and Ostapenko felt "disrespected", saying Townsend had "no class" and "no education".
 Townsend went on to win her next match, against fifth seed Mirra Andreeva, and reached the fourth round, equaling her previous best performance at a major (when she reached the same stage at the 2019 US Open).
 She had eight match points in her fourth-round match against Barbora Krejčíková before losing in three sets.

-During the 2025 Billie Jean King Cup finals in Shenzhen, China, Townsend posted multiple Instagram stories sharing her distaste for Chinese cuisine at the gala dinner buffet, saying "these people are literally killing frogs".
+During the BJK Cup finals in Shenzhen, China, Townsend posted multiple Instagram stories sharing her distaste for Chinese cuisine at the gala dinner buffet, saying "these people are literally killing frogs".
 Later, Townsend issued an apology, saying "I understand that I am so privileged, as a professional athlete, to be able to travel all around the world and experience cultural differences".

+2026: WTA singles final, Sunshine Double & Madrid 1000 titles

+At the ATX Open, Townsend entered the main-draw as a wildcard and reached her first WTA Tour singles final, losing to fourth seed Peyton Stearns in straight sets.
+Alongside Storm Hunter, she won the doubles at the same tournament, defeating Eudice Chong and Liang En-shuo in the final.

+Reunited with regular partner, Kateřina Siniaková, she won back-to-back WTA 1000 doubles titles at the Indian Wells Open and Miami Open, becoming the sixth pairing to complete the so-called Sunshine Double.
+At the Madrid Open, Townsend and Siniaková defeated Mirra Andreeva and Diana Shnaider in straight sets in the final to win their third WTA 1000 doubles title in a row.

+In September at the US Open, she and Siniaková completed a Career Grand Slam as a pairing, defeating wildcard entrants Ashlyn Krueger and Robin Montgomery in the final.
+Townsend's speech after the event was seen as political and highly controversial.